 If you love marine mammals, you may be better off heading to The Bahamas.
 In Nassau, you can get in the water with both dolphins and sea lions under the guidance of a certified trainer.
 Bermuda also offers a dolphin experience, and though you can’t get up close to sea lions, there is an excellent zoo and aquarium.

 If snorkeling is your favorite ocean pastime, both islands are winners.
 Sea turtles are familiar sights in both destinations.
-For some, snorkeling in the Bermuda Triangle may have a certain allure to it, while other travelers may appreciate the convenience of being able to snorkel right from an all-inclusive Bahamian beach club.
+For some, snorkeling in the Bermuda Triangle may have a certain allure to it.
+Or you might appreciate the convenience of being able to snorkel in the Bahamas right from an all-inclusive beach club.

 If you don’t snorkel, both islands offer alternate ways to get on the water, including glass-bottom boat tours and catamaran sails.
 Bermuda has a particularly exciting evening glass-bottom boat tour that leads to a sunken ship, while The Bahamas offers a low-key glass-bottom boat tour complete with rum cocktails and Caribbean music.

 If you’re a scuba diver, you’re probably wondering which has the best underwater sites to explore.
 If you like scuba diving on shipwrecks, head to Bermuda.
 Thanks to the famous Bermuda Triangle, the country has more shipwrecks per square mile than anywhere else in the world.
 Many are very shallow, allowing for fantastic photography and easy diving in clear water (though it can be chilly enough that you’ll want a long wetsuit).